 You’ve sent a mass email

 When a lead sees an email that offers a personalized business experience in the context of a cold general email attached to sending list with twenty more people, it’s easy to see how they can be rubbed the wrong way.
 Avoid the shortcuts associated with spam and define your business as respectful and thoughtful through your interactions.

 Your email isn’t useful to your lead

 Make sure that your email communication doesn’t simply include a bunch of unsolicited information.
-Include something of value for your leads and always craft your communication in a way that your leads should never feel as though they have wasted their time in the interaction.
+Include something of value for your leads.
+Always craft your communication so that your leads never feel as though they have wasted their time in the interaction.